 All new officers shall be sufficiently trained during their first year of employment.
-Through ongoing training (to occur annually at a minimum), all detention facility staff must be made aware of their responsibilities to effectively handle situations involving aggressive detainees.
+Through ongoing (at least annual) training, all detention facility staff must be made aware of their responsibilities to effectively handle situations involving aggressive detainees.

 At a minimum, training shall include: